The facts about parenting time and visitation

 - Is there a standard legal definition for “reasonable” parenting time?

 - Can a parenting time plan be modified after the divorce is final?

 - Can a child’s grandparents be included in a parenting time agreement?

-These and many more questions are answered in a book written by Mr. Barberi.
+These and many more questions are addressed in a book written by Mr. Barberi.
 The book, “The Divorce Book: What Every Michigan Married Man Or Woman Needs to Know…and 5 Things That Can Sink Your Divorce Case,” has been specifically written to answer questions regarding your rights and the legal process in custody and parenting time cases.
 No matter your situation, we encourage you to contact our office.
-We will mail you Mr. Barberi’s book free of charge, and you can schedule a consultation at our office, if you feel that would be helpful.
+We will mail you Mr. Barberi’s book free of charge, and you can schedule a consultation at our office, if you feel that such a consultation would be helpful to you.

 Parenting time orders and rights

 - What should I do if the other party violates the parenting time order?